-- Nick has been a gamer since the 8-bit days and has been reporting on the industry since early 2011.
-Although he games on all major platforms, the Xbox 360 is his go-to console.
+- Nick has been a gamer since the 8-bit days and has been reporting on the games industry since 2011.
 He is not to be interrupted while questing his way through an RPG or desperately clinging to hope against all reason that his Philly sports teams will win any given game he may be watching.
 Find Nick Santangelo on Google+ and Twitter.

 UK developer Playtonic, which is primarily comprised of former Rare developers, is currently sitting on more than $2.5 million of Kickstarter investments to spend developing Yooka-Laylee, a spiritual successor to Rare's Banjo-Kazooie series.
 A portion of that money will go towards funding the development of Yooka and Laylee's move sets, which Playtonic says will make sense for each of the animals.

 "As much as I love Banjo, he never did anything that said 'I'm a bear'," Studio and Game Director Gavin Price recently told Official PlayStation Magazine.
 "He was basically a man in a bear costume!"